20+ Interesting Games For Kids To Learn English

 • Gather a group of kids and acquaint them with various objects.

 • Tell them that you will mention a letter in a sentence and children need to find and touch the object.
-For instance, you will say ‘Simon says touch an object beginning with ‘B’’ then students need to figure out objects in the surrounding, such as a ball, bin, boots, and other item starting with B and touch them.
+For instance, you will say, “Simon says touch an object beginning with ‘B’.”
+Then the students need to figure out objects in the surrounding area, such as a ball, bin, boots, or some other item starting with B and touch them.

-• If a kid feels a wrong item by mistake, she is out.
+• If a kid feels a wrong item by mistake, they are out.
 This is one of the interesting activities to learn and enhance English for kids in an easy way.

 • A group of kids